ibm-cloud-docs/solution-tutorials/vpc-scaling-dedicated-compute.hidden.md

 1. To check **static** scaling method, navigate to the **Settings** tab of your {{site.data.keyword.bpshort}} workspace to see that the `step3_is_dynamic` variable is set to `false`.
 2. Update the `step3_instance_count` variable to **2** and **Save** the setting.
 3. Apply the plan to see the additional two instances (one frontend VSI and one backend VSI) provisioned.
-4. Under **Memberships** tab of your [instance group](https://{DomainName}/vpc-ext/autoscale/groups), you should now see `2` instances.
+4. Under **Memberships** tab of your frontend [instance group](https://{DomainName}/vpc-ext/autoscale/groups), you should now see `2` instances.
-5. Navigate to the browser and refresh the frontend application multiple times to see the details of the VSIs serving the request.
+5. Navigate to the browser showing the frontend app and **submit**  balance multiple times to see the details of the frontend VSI and backend VSI serving the request.
+You should see one of the two VSIs serving your request.

 To monitor the load balancers and to check the logs, follow the steps mentioned in [step 6 of the tutorial](/docs/solution-tutorials?topic=solution-tutorials-vpc-scaling-dedicated-compute#vpc-scaling-dedicated-compute-observe)